NASA-LIS/NASA-Land-Coupler/README.md

 Clone the repository including the submodules.
 ```
 $ git clone --recursive git@github.com:NESII/lishydro.git

-# this repository is also available on internal NASA GitHub
-# (must be on NASA network or have VPN access)
-# Using this repo is NOT recommended as most new development
-# occurs on the github.com repo, but this is listed here
-# for completeness, or in case an internal NASA version is needed
-$ git clone --recursive git@developer.nasa.gov:rsdunlap/lishydro.git
 ```

 Set LISHYDRO_DIR to location of cloned repository.